the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

 The `getByRole` function is usually used to retrieve elements by [aria-label attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute).
 However, there are also [implicit roles on HTML elements](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) -- like button for a button element.
-Thus you can select elements not only by visible text, but also by their accessibility role with React Testing Library.
+Thus you can select elements not only by visible text, but also by their (implicit) accessibility role with React Testing Library.
 A neat feature of `getRoleBy` is that [it suggests roles if you provide a role that's not available](https://twitter.com/rwieruch/status/1260912349978013696).
 Both, `getByText` and `getByRole` are RTL's most widely used search functions.

 We can continue here by asserting not only that everything is *in the document*, but also by asserting whether our events work as expected.
 For example, the Item component's button element can be clicked and we want to verify that the callback handler gets called.
-Therefore, we are using Jest for creating a mocked function which we provide as callback handler to the Item component.
+Therefore, we are using Jest for creating a mocked function which we provide as a callback handler to the Item component.
 Then, after firing a click event with React Testing Library on the button, we want to assert that the callback handler function has been called:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~